roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  We were both so turned on.
 I can't speak for me, I guess my hot body, huge cock and large bank account were probably what drew her interest.
 For me, it wasn't just her beauty; hell, I fucked a model right in that very spot not even 24 hours earlier.
 No, in addition to her sexy naked figure and pretty face, she was so young, yet so sexual.
 I'd forgotten that 18 year olds could get so horny!
 Shit -- made me worry about my daughter.
 Well, I had a few years to deal with that.

  The tub was unforgiving, contorting her shoulder, back and butt in an uncomfortable position.
 With a momentary frown, Payton pushed my pelvis off of her, causing me to withdraw my penis from her vagina.
 The teenager rolled over, rising to her knees on the tub, leaning her small shoulders over the top edge.
 She looked back at me, and then wiggled her hot little ass, which was just barely peeking over the swirling white bubbles of the tub.
 The hottie wiggled her butt, smiling at me over her shoulder, indicating she wanted some doggy- style sex again.
-Report_Story #4